Hydrogen Breath Testing Melbourne

 Be aware that the Hydrogen Breath Test can take from two to three hours and is a very safe test with no side effects other than possibly reproducing some of your symptoms for a little while.

-Are You Fructose or Lactose Intolerant?
+Are You Fructose or Lactose Intolerant or have SIBO?

 The symptoms of lactose and fructose intolerance or malabsorption of sugars and the resultant forming of excessive gas in the large bowel include: